uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 This information can be reused across all the channels, UI and CLI tools to display warning/status of a specified channel.

 The repo-sync process will not stop if a broken is encountered.
 An error will be inserted in the `rhnChannelError` table and the process will continue.
 No entry in `rhnPackage` will be created for broken packages (this is the current behavior) and no package will be saved to disk.
-In the future the broken package might be saved to disk to allow for auditing.
+In the future the broken package might be saved to disk to allow for auditing (see the notes).

 # Drawbacks
 [drawbacks]: #drawbacks